-Only the 7.0.116.0 CAPWAP firmware release may be contained on the wireless LAN controllers for distribution to access points.
+Only the 7.0.230.0, 7.2.103.0, 7.2.115.1, or 7.2.115.2 CAPWAP firmware releases may be contained on the wireless LAN controllers for distribution to access points.

 Configure Supervisor Authentication Data

 The Supervisor crypto officer (this role is defined in the Roles, Services and Authentication section) must create the enable password for the supervisor crypto officer role.
 The password must be at least eight characters (all digits, all lower and uppercase letters, and all special characters except '?' are accepted) and is entered when the crypto officer first engages the enable command.
 The crypto officer enters the following syntax at the # prompt: